Madman10K/madman10k.github.io/index.md

 # Hey there
 I am Stanislav, also known as Madman10K, I am 16 years old and mainly work on applications using C and C++
 ## About
-I was born in the country of Bulgaria 🇧(which is in the 🇪 by the way) and still live in the biggest city and capital.
-I currently study general subjects, with the addition of foreign languages with 🇬 being the main and 🇩 as a secondary language, level below:
+I was born in the country of Bulgaria 🇧🇬(which is in the 🇪🇺 by the way) and still live in the biggest city and capital.
+I currently study general subjects, with the addition of foreign languages with 🇬🇧 being the main and 🇩🇪 as a secondary language, level below:
-1. Bulgarian 🇧 - native
+1. Bulgarian 🇧🇬 - native
-1. English 🇬 - highly fluent
+1. English 🇬🇧 - highly fluent
-1. German 🇩 - beginner level
+1. German 🇩🇪 - beginner level

 I started programming when I was 12 with the idea to start making games and other entertainment products using software.
 I started with Unity but found it very hard to use so after a month of using it, I switched to using [Unreal Engine 4.18](https://www.unrealengine.com/en-US/blog/unreal-engine-4-18-released) with which I spent 2 years building games.